Combinatorial Gray codes-an updated survey: Combinations

 For integers~$k\geq 1$ and~$n\geq 2k+1$, the \emph{Kneser graph~$K(n,k)$} has as vertices all $k$-element subsets of~$[n]$, and an edge between any two disjoint sets.
 The Kneser graphs~$K(2k+1,k)$ are also known as \emph{odd graphs~$O_k$}.
-A Hamilton cycle in the Kneser graph corresponds to a cyclic listing of all $k$-element subsets of~$[n]$ (i.e., $(n,k)$-combinations), such that any two consecutive sets are disjoint. \openproblem{It has long been conjectured that all Kneser graphs~$K(n,k)$ have a Hamilton cycle, with one notable exception, the Petersen graph~$K(5,2)=O_2$; see Figure~{\ref{fig:flip}}~(c).} For the odd graphs this conjecture was raised by Meredith and Lloyd~\cite{MR0457282,MR321782} and Biggs~\cite{MR556008}, even in the stronger form that $O_k$ admits $\lfloor (k+1)/2\rfloor$ edge-disjoint Hamilton cycles.
-The best known general result is due to Chen~\cite{MR1999733} who showed that $K(n,k)$ has a Hamilton cycle whenever $n\geq 2.62k+1$.
-Her construction uses Baranyai's well-known partition theorem for complete hypergraphs.
-Moreover, M\"utze, Nummenpalo and Walczak~\cite{MR4273468} proved that the odd graphs~$O_k=K(2k+1,k)$ have a Hamilton cycle for all $k\geq 3$ (even double-exponentially many distinct ones), using as a starting point the cycle factor in~$O_k$ from~\cite{MR3738156} whose cycles all have the same length~$k+1$; see Figure~\ref{fig:comb3}~(d).
-Combined with an inductive construction of Johnson~\cite{MR2836824}, their result implies that $K(2k+2^a,k)$ has a Hamilton cycle for all $k\geq 3$ and $a\geq 0$.
-Maybe the first interesting unknown case is~$K(2k+3,k)$.
+A Hamilton cycle in the Kneser graph corresponds to a cyclic listing of all $k$-element subsets of~$[n]$ (i.e., $(n,k)$-combinations), such that any two consecutive sets are disjoint. \solvedproblem{27}{It has long been conjectured that all Kneser graphs~$K(n,k)$ have a Hamilton cycle, with one notable exception, the Petersen graph~$K(5,2)=O_2$; see Figure~{\ref{fig:flip}}~(c).} For the odd graphs this conjecture was raised by Meredith and Lloyd~\cite{MR0457282,MR321782} and Biggs~\cite{MR556008}.
+M\"utze, Nummenpalo and Walczak~\cite{MR4273468} proved that the odd graphs~$O_k=K(2k+1,k)$ have a Hamilton cycle for all $k\geq 3$ (even double-exponentially many distinct ones), using as a starting point the cycle factor in~$O_k$ from~\cite{MR3738156} whose cycles all have the same length~$k+1$; see Figure~\ref{fig:comb4}~(b4).
+Combined with an inductive construction of Johnson~\cite{MR2836824}, their result implies that $K(2k+2^a,k)$ has a Hamilton cycle for all $k\geq 3$ and $a\geq 0$, in particular for $n=2k+2$.
+A complete solution for all remaining cases $n\geq 2k+3$ was given by Merino, M\"utze and Namrata~\cite{MR4617441}; see Figure~\ref{fig:comb4}~(b1)--(b3).